nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

 **app.nim**

 The main thread prepares tasks via reading `todo_urls.txt`.
 Then it sends JSON data to a channel.
-The crawl thread does the crawlers’ work.
+The crawl thread does the crawlers' work.
 It receives URL data from the channel and downloads the contents using `httpclient`.

 ```nim
 import std/channels